scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 This document analyzes its core components from a functionality perspective, describing their inputs, outputs, and properties provided.
 The goal is to answer the following questions:
-* What are SCION components and their dependencies?
+* What are the main components of SCION and their dependencies?
 Can they be used independently or be split?
 * What existing protocols are reused or extended?
 Why (or why not)?

 In additions, it focuses on the properties achievable thanks to a greenfield approach, whenever used.